 We have the right to change the maturity reset fee at any time.
-If we increase the maturity reset fee by more than the greater of 0.50 per cent or 50 per cent of the current maturity reset fee, it will be considered a fundamental change and you will have certain rights.
+If we increase the maturity reset fee by more than the greater of 0.50 per cent or 50 per cent of the current reset fee, it will be considered a fundamental change and you will have certain rights.
 For more information, see Fundamental changes to the segregated funds.
 If we increase the maturity reset fee, we will tell you in writing before we make the change.

-Let's assume that you establish your 100/100 guarantee policy with a premium of \$145,000 allocated to the Canadian Core Bond segregated fund on Feb.
-5, 2025 and no further premiums are added.
+Let's assume that you establish your non-registered 100/100 guarantee policy with a premium of \$8,000 allocated to the Canadian Core Bond segregated fund on Feb.
+5, 2026 and no further premiums are added.
 The annuitant of the policy is 40 years old.
 The date the first premium is allocated to the policy ("fund entry date") is Feb.
-5, 2025.
-You select June 1, 2044 as the maturity guarantee date.
+5, 2026.
+You select June 1, 2045 as the maturity guarantee date.
 You have also selected the maturity guarantee reset option.

 On the first anniversary of the fund entry date, Feb.
-5, 2026, the market value of the segregated fund units allocated to your policy is compared to the existing maturity guarantee amount and the guarantee is reset to the market value of your segregated fund units, as it is higher, as shown below.
+5, 2027, the market value of the segregated fund units allocated to your policy is compared to the existing maturity guarantee amount and the guarantee is reset to the market value of your segregated fund units, as it is higher, as shown below.

 Anniversary of the fund entry date Market value on the anniversary of the fund entry date Existing maturity guarantee amount New maturity guarantee amount Feb.
-5, 2026 \$150,500 \$145,000 \$150,500
+5, 2027 \$8,500 \$8,000 \$8,500

 On Feb.
-5, 2026, we would also determine the amount of the maturity reset fee.
+5, 2027, we would also determine the amount of the maturity reset fee.
 The maturity reset fee is a percentage of the market value of the segregated fund units allocated to your policy.
 In this example, on Feb.
-5, 2026, the market value of the Canadian Core Bond segregated fund units allocated to your policy was \$150,500.
+5, 2027, the market value of the Canadian Core Bond segregated fund units allocated to your policy was \$8,500.
 Assume the maturity reset fee for the Canadian Core Bond segregated fund is 0.25 per cent.
-The maturity reset fee equals \$376.25 (\$150,500 x 0.25 per cent) and is deducted by redeeming units from the Canadian Core Bond segregated fund on the anniversary of the fund entry date.
-Throughout the rest of this example, we will not show the calculation of the maturity reset fee on each anniversary of the fund entry date; however, the maturity reset fee is collected annually until the last anniversary of the fund entry date prior to the maturity guarantee date.
+The maturity reset fee equals \$21.25 (\$8,500 x 0.25 per cent) and is deducted by redeeming units from the Canadian Core Bond segregated fund on the anniversary of the fund entry date.
+Throughout the rest of this example we will not show the calculation of the maturity reset fee on each anniversary of the fund entry date prior to the maturity guarantee date.

 Continuing this example, on the next anniversary, Feb.
-5, 2027, we find that the market value of the segregated fund units allocated to your policy is \$149,800, which is lower than the existing maturity guarantee amount of \$150,500.
-Since the maturity guarantee amount is higher than the market value, the maturity guarantee amount will not change and remains at \$150,500.
+5, 2028, we find that the market value of the segregated fund units allocated to your policy is \$8,300, which is lower than the existing maturity guarantee amount of \$8,500.
+Since the maturity guarantee amount is higher than the market value, the maturity guarantee amount will not change and remains at \$8,500.